nischaltamang/All-NBA/README.md

 ### Steps to contribute:
 1. Fork the repository
 2. Look at the list of [open issues](https://github.com/jorgegil96/All-NBA/issues), pick one or create a new one (this can be for a bug or wanted feature)
-3. Write code and document it (when necessary)
+3. Write code and document it, look at the code around you and try to follow the style and conventions used.
+An MVP architecture is used throughout the app.
 4. Write unit tests (if possible)
 5. Run ALL tests by executing `./gradlew test`
 6. Send a pull request